 - High life satisfaction: High life satisfaction is when we think our life is great.
 For example, when we are in a great romantic relationship, we often feel more contentment from our family and friendships, and we love our work.
-Possible causes of this happiness include nurtured relationships, deep connections, and a job that we love and pays well.
+Possible causes of this happiness include nurtured relationships, deep connections, and a job that we love and that pays well.

 - Frequent positive feelings: Frequent positive feelings happen when we enjoy life.
 For example, when we are able to see the little things and draw contentment and other positive feelings out of them.
 Possible causes of this happiness include supportive friends and family, a regular mindfulness practice, or a mindful approach to life.

 - Infrequent negative feelings: Infrequent negative feelings happen when you have very few concerns or worries and you rarely feel unpleasant emotions, such as anger.
 Possible causes to this happiness may include an alignment with your values and goals, and low neuroticism.

 As you can see, there is not one single cause to happiness.
 Some people may experience the three types of happiness outlined above, some only one.
 For example, someone may enjoy life a lot, but also be prone to anxiety and stress.

 In the chart below are several different methods, scales, and questionnaires that are commonly used to measure each of the 3 components of subjective wellbeing.